harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 In functional programming paradigm, a program is seen as a process of transforming data from one form to another.
-Such data forms or structures are represented as types, and the transformation process is represented as a function with input and output data types.
+Such data forms or structures are represented as types, and the transformation process is represented as a function with input and output.
 TDD puts emphasis on using types and functions to depict the overall plan and structure of a program.
 The main process in TDD is "type, define, refine", as previously mentioned.